JakobThumm/safety-intervention-reduction/README.md

 The fastest way to use this code is with docker.
 It currently uses the `safety_intervention_reduction:1.0` image which can be built with `docker-compose build`.
+Start the docker swarm with `docker swarm init`.

 ## Run an experiment